Keyj33k/htkit/README.md

 # Project - Hunter | Written In Python3

-- Toolkit - Collection Of Selfwritten Tools
+- Hunter-Toolkit >> A Collection Of Selfwritten Tools

 ![Hunter](https://raw.githubusercontent.com/Keyj33k/Hunter/main/src/backup/hunter_profile.png)

-- Hunter is a small toolkit for information gathering and en-/decryption with b64 and md5.
+- The hunter-toolkit is a python project for information gathering and en-/decryption with b64 and md5.

 - Haunt-Toolkit in progress. [ ... ]